elibes/recruiter/README.md

 ### Automatically deploy client and server with CI/CD
 TODO:

 copy the deploy hooks from **Settings > Build & Deploy** of the server and client on render, and store as [X] on github.

+### Database Setup
+This project includes additional SQL scripts to create and populate the 'translation' and 'language' tables, which are crucial for the application's localization features.
+The database_script.sql file located at the root of the project contains the SQL commands needed to create the language and translation tables, along with the initial data for these tables.
+To run this script:
+* Ensure you have a PostgreSQL database set up and accessible.
+* Open a terminal or command prompt.
+* Navigate to the root directory of the project where the database_script.sql file is located.
+* Run the script by executing the following command, replacing [your_database_name] with the name of your database:
+`psql -d [your_database_name] -f database_script.sql`.